peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * <i>obj</i>: The parameter <i>obj</i>
 is an arbitrary object.

- * <i>options</i>: An object containing options to control how certain objects are converted o CBOR objects.
+ * <i>options</i>: An object containing options to control how certain objects are converted to CBOR objects.

 <b>Return Value:</b>

 A CBOR object corresponding to the given object.
-Returns CBORObject.Null f the object is null.
+Returns CBORObject.Null if the object is null.

 ### FromObject